In this post you are going to learn the secret sauce to picking a trustee and learn of America's most advisor friendly trust companies for 2020.

 - How many steps are involved in producing the trust tax return?
 Who does them?
 How do you track the process - manually or automatically?

-- How are using machine learning to provide a more seamless advisor friendly trustee service?
+- How do you use machine learning to provide a more seamless advisor friendly trustee service?

 Trustee Industry Issues for America's Advisor Friendly Trust Companies

 The trustee industry changes over the last 3 decades have been titanic.
 It started with dynamic trust law changes in DE and then moved onto SD, NV and AK.
-The top ranked trust law states (basically 7 of them) over the best options for anyone.
+The top ranked trust law states (basically 7 of them), offer the best options for anyone.
 Kinda like have 31 flavours at Baskin & Robbins.

 Hint: Make sure your trust and estate attorney allows for the governing law to be changed by the corporate trustee for situs and trust administration.
 You always want the option to move the governing law based on the best trust laws.
-Today it maybe South Dakota trust law and tomorrow it maybe WY.
+Today it may be South Dakota trust law, but tomorrow it may be WY.
 You just want those choices.

 The big changes coming to the trustee industry centers on technology, marketing and general innovation.
 America's advisor friendly trust companies focus centers on these issues (some more than others).